astronomer/docs/astro/workspace-api-tokens.md

 description: Create and manage Workspace API tokens to automate key Workspace actions, like adding users and creating Deployments.
 ---

 Use Workspace API tokens to automate Workspace actions such as creating Deployments and managing users as part of your CI/CD pipelines.
+You need to be a Workspace Admin to manage Workspace API tokens.
 Using Workspace API tokens, you can automate:

 - Creating and updating Deployments using a [Deployment file](manage-deployments-as-code.md)
 - Adding batches of users to a Workspace in a CI/CD pipeline.
 See [Add a group of users to Astro using the Astro CLI](add-user.md#add-a-group-of-users-to-astro-using-the-astro-cli).